Curriculum: Master of Science in Medical Laboratory Science Leadership

 Credit: 3

-The course is intended to provide health systems management students with a systems perspective of US health and healthcare structure and function.
-As the Program’s introductory course, it provides a basis for all subsequent courses including leadership, systems analysis, finance and economics, quality improvement, policy and law, and others.
-Topics include an overview of the social, political, economic, and structural dynamics which shape health care in the United States as well as current and likely future imperatives health care managers will face.
+The course is intended to provide the student with a systems perspective of U.S. health and health care structure and function.
+As the MHA Program’s introductory course, it provides a basis for all subsequent courses including leadership, systems analysis, finance and economics, quality improvement, policy and law, and others.
+Topics include an overview of the social, political, economic and structural dynamics which shape health care in the United States as well as current and likely future imperatives health care managers will face.
+Evaluation is competency-based; students will be expected to demonstrate proficiency at seeking and applying evidence to managerial decision-making, the effective communication of ideas, and a number of different types of analyses relevant to cases and issues affecting U.S. healthcare today.

 3